neuralvis/elpa-mirror/stable-melpa/eradio-readme.txt

-A radio player frontend for vlc
+A simple Internet radio player